 Transfer ice cream to a freezer-safe container, and cover with plastic wrap or a tight-fitting lid.
 Chill for a minimum of 6 hours before serving.

 Frozen desserts that contains alcohol typically take a bit longer to freeze, or might result in a softer texture.
 Freezing overnight is recommended, and the timing on this largely depends on the temperature of your freezer.

 Boozy, Sweet, and Indulgent Are the Buzzwords of the Summer

 When it comes to beating the heat, there’s nothing better than something frozen that’s boozy, sweet, and oh-so-indulgent.
 It’s incredible how the flavors of spiced rum, dried fruits, and chocolate come together to create the best dessert your taste buds have ever encountered.

 Homemade ice cream always tastes better, and this silky smooth version is proof of that.
-The richness of the bittersweet chocolate comes through in every bite, and the booziness is something that you just won’t find in the grocery store, where artificial rum flavoring is king.
-(Of course, if you prefer to make an alcohol-free version, a solution of sugar, water, and imitation rum flavoring could be used to accomplish this).
+The richness of the bittersweet chocolate comes through in every bite (you can also try our vegan chocolate recipe for a dairy-free base that’s equally as indulgent), and the booziness is something that you just won’t find in the grocery store, where artificial rum flavoring is king.

 As is the case with all scrumptious homemade desserts, your friends and family will thank you for making the effort.
 That is, if you decide to share…

 Looking for another boozy dessert to fulfill your craving?
 Check out these rum punch freeze pops for a new treat to cool off with in the hot weather.